 |Pronoun||HABLAR (to talk)||ESCRIBIR (to write)||LEER (to read)|

-Spanish classroom commands and instructions for most activities will usually begin with a verb in imperative.
-This means that when giving instructions like “Open your book” in Spanish, the teacher will not say “Ustedes abren sus libros” (regular conjugation of ABRIR) but “(Ustedes) abran sus libros”.
+Most of the time, instructions and classroom commands in Spanish will begin with a verb in imperative.
+This means that when giving instructions like “Open your book” , the teacher will not say “Ustedes abren sus libros” (regular conjugation of ABRIR) but “(Ustedes) abran sus libros”.
 It is not necessary to add USTEDES before “Abran” and actually we will omit it most of the time.

-Teachers will frequently use the imperative in Spanish for the pronoun USTEDES (you) to refer to the whole class.
-In books, you will probably see the imperative form for the pronoun USTED so instead of “(Ustedes) Completen el ejercicio”, as the teacher would indicate in class, you will find “(Usted) Complete el ejercicio”.
+Teachers will frequently use the imperative for the pronoun USTEDES (you) to refer to the whole class.
+In books, you will probably see the imperative form for the pronoun USTED so instead of “(Ustedes) Completen el ejercicio”, as the teacher would indicate in class, you book’s instructions in Spanish will likely say “(Usted) Complete el ejercicio.”

 A list of basic Spanish classroom commands and instructions